TheLostStar7/Simplify/README.md

 ### Fetch The Loader.

-> *This is needed to make the code functional. copy the code below, MAKE SURE IT'S ABOVE THE USAGE.*
+> *This is needed to make the code functional.
+Copy the code below, MAKE SURE IT'S ABOVE THE USAGE.*

 ```lua